Coverage for src/gwtransport/diffusion.py: 57%

 68

-69 This function represents a backward operation (equivalent to deconvolution).
+69 This function represents extraction to infiltration modeling (equivalent to deconvolution).

 70